Xcaret Park: Performances

 Xcaret has different performances throughout the day in different areas of the park.
 The Charreria show is located outside of La Cocina Restaurant, and which has performances by Charros, Adelitas and a parade of Aztec Horses.
 The Duration of this show is 20 minutes and it is subject to park operations and seasonal requirements.
 The Papantla Flyers ritual ceremony is located outside of Xcaret Plus facilities.
 This show is 25 minutes long and it is shown four times a day.
 Pre-Hispanic performances take place in The Mayan Village and it is 25 minutes long.
 The Xcaret México Espectacular show is the biggest show in the park.
-It is 2 hours long and more than 300 artist perform on this show.
-This Show is located in the Gran Tlachco Theater and it is the last show of the day.
+It is 2 hours long and more than 300 actors perform in this show.
+This show is located in the Gran Tlachco Theater and it is the last show of the day.